rust-lang/rfcs/text/0000-unsafe-cmp.md

 highest potential to be relied on by `unsafe` traits.
 (But see the Unresolved questions section).

+I believe that in practice, only a few `unsafe`s will be required, since most types will simply `#[derive]` the required traits, in which case the correctness can be guaranteed.

 Additionally, the properties required are made more strict and rigourous in this RFC.